 -

-Every half-hour, a Belgian InterCity train links Bruges (Brugge) with Brussels Midi in 56-64 minutes, then Eurostar (formerly Thalys) high-speed trains run from Brussels Midi to Paris Gare du Nord every hour or so in as little as 1h22, see more about Eurostar (formerly Thalys).
+Every half-hour, a Belgian InterCity train links Bruges (Brugge) with Brussels Midi in 56-64 minutes, then Eurostar (formerly Thalys) trains run from Brussels Midi to Paris Gare du Nord every hour or so in as little as 1h22, see more about Eurostar (formerly Thalys).

 I'd allow at least 20 minutes to change in Brussels.